Free Online Capability Index Calculator (Cp, Cpk, Cpm, Pp, Ppk)

 Calculate short-term (Cp, Cpk, Cpm) and long-term (Pp, Ppk) capability indices.
-Includes normality tests, distribution plots, and control charts.
+Includes normality tests, distribution plots, and I-Charts for robust analysis.

 Brief History of Statistical Process Control (SPC)